Second Mortgage Calculator - Refinance & Consolidation

 Below is more information about second mortgages and debt consolidation to help you make a smart decision . . . .

 Refinancing And Consolidating Mortgages

-If you have a second mortgage on the same home as your first mortgage, that’s called a home equity loan or a home equity line of credit.
-Home equity loans add an additional layer of complication to the process of a refinance.
-Remember, the second mortgage lender must agree to give up their position to the refi lender.
+When you have a second mortgage on the same home as your first mortgage, that’s called a home equity loan or a home equity line of credit.
+Home equity loans add an additional layer of complication to the process of refinancing.
+Remember, the second mortgage lender must agree to give up their position to the refinance lender.

 If they won’t agree to giving up their position to a new lender, you must either:

 You can also lower your payments by refinancing your first mortgage only – but it isn’t easy.
 You’ll need to ask the second mortgage lender to agree to the new terms.
 Or, you could try to refinance each of the loans separately.